 When designing a TouchPoint for the first time or adding elements to an existing TouchPoint, it is important to take the following into consideration:

-- A single TouchPoint’s size (the number of elements) is limited.
+A single TouchPoint’s size (the number of elements) is limited.
 The maximum number of elements possible will depend on the types and frequency of the elements used.

-- Each TouchPoint has a maximum of 1,000 storage blocks and many elements require at least two storage blocks:
+Each TouchPoint has a maximum of 1,000 storage blocks, and many elements require at least two storage blocks:

-- 1 storage block: Text, Numeric, Date, Time Spent, Phone Number, National ID, Email, Signature, File Attachment, Entity Cross Reference, Entity Cross Reference Attribute, Participant Cross Reference, Demographic/Program Information, and Element Cross Reference.
+One storage block: Text, Numeric, Date, Time Spent, Phone Number, National ID, Email, Signature, File Attachment, Entity Cross Reference, Entity Cross Reference Attribute, Participant Cross Reference, Demographic/Program Information, and Element Cross Reference.

-- 2 storage blocks: Yes/No, List, Start/End Time, Attendance
+Two storage blocks: Yes/No, List, Start/End Time, Attendance

-- 3 storage blocks: Electronic Signature, Response Cross Reference
+Three storage blocks: Electronic Signature, Response Cross Reference

-- Variable (1-8 depending on configuration): Address
+Varies (1-8 blocks depending on configuration): Address

 For choice-type elements, the recommended maximum number of choices is 200.
 Supplying more than 200 choices could impact the user experience when loading or managing the TouchPoint.

-Here are some recommendations on how to avoid encountering some of these limitations:
+To avoid encountering some of these limitations:

-- Break the form into multiple TouchPoints
+Break large forms into multiple TouchPoints

-- Consider leveraging Primary and Sub-form functionality
+Consider leveraging Primary and Sub-form functionality

-- Build normalized TouchPoints
+Build normalized TouchPoints (read below)

 A normalized TouchPoint is one where data is collected in a way that reduces or eliminates redundancies and anomalies; where the same question is not asked multiple times in the same form.
 This is best practice for architectural reasons which essentially all boil down to having the best reporting experience.

-- Instead of having one TouchPoint where multiple goals are entered, build one TouchPoint that contains information about one goal and record that TouchPoint for each goal.
+Instead of having one TouchPoint where multiple goals are entered, build one TouchPoint that contains information about one goal and record that TouchPoint for each goal.

-- Instead of recording all medications in one TouchPoint, build one TouchPoint to collect information for one medication/prescription and record the TouchPoint for each medication.
+Instead of recording all medications in one TouchPoint, build one TouchPoint to collect information for one medication/prescription and record the TouchPoint for each medication.